dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 - `URL` - Here you'll see your domain name with the `www` and `https://`.

 <warning>
 If you remove your `ALIAS` record, your site will stop resolving.
-If you remove the `TXT` record your site will still work.
+If you remove the `TXT` record your site will still work, though there is no reason to remove this record.
 </warning>

 If you go to your website and you are just seeing the ClickFunnels home page and not your site, you will need to reach out to ClickFunnels.
 More than likely, you did not change the primary landing page within your account when they were still managing the DNS.
 They should be able to tell you what you need to input to get it pointing to the right place.